PreussenKaiser/MootraWeb/README.md

 # MootraWeb
-An open source mood tracker app built in Blazor.
+An open source mood tracker app built in Blazor Server.

 ## Features
 - Ability to create or remove moods.